Rena Joyce denies 'callous' murder of partner, gives evidence at own trial

 But she rejected that she was the main aggressor of the domestic violence.

-"No, (it was) both of us," she told the court.
+"No, [it was] both of us," she told the court.

 "We both assaulted each other ...
 We were both dysfunctional at the time, and it was 50/50."